 - (1) CAs shall include any indemnification requirements for a subscriber's fraudulent misrepresentations on the certificate application under which the issuing CA issued the subscriber an inaccurate certificate in their Subscriber Agreements, and - (2) CAs shall include any indemnification requirements for relying parties' use of a certificate without properly checking revocation information or use of a certificate for purposes beyond what the CA permits in a Relying Party Agreement.

 9.10 Term and Termination

 9.10.1 Term

-This CP and any amendments are effective when published to eCA's webside and online repository.
-This CP remains effective until replaced with a newer version.
+This CP is effective when published to eCA's repository.

 9.10.2 Termination